SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 The introduction of the class `EBinaryExpression` is a rich experience in terms of lessons that we can learn.

 - Refactorings are more than simple code transformations.
-Usually refactorings pay attention that their application does not change the behavior of programs.
-As we saw refactorings are powerful operations that really help doing complex operations in a few action.
+Usually, refactorings pay attention that their application does not change the behavior of programs.
+As we saw refactorings are powerful operations that really help doing complex operations in a few actions.

-- We saw that the introduction of a new superclass and moving instance variables or method to a superclass does not change the structure or behavior of the subclasses.
-This is because \(1\) for the state, the structure of an instance is based on the state of its class and all its superclasses, \(2\) the lookup starts in the class of the receiver and look in superclasses.
+- We saw that the introduction of a new superclass and moving instance variables or methods to a superclass does not change the structure or behavior of the subclasses.
+This is because (1) for the state, the structure of an instance is based on the state of its class and all its superclasses, (2) the lookup starts in the class of the receiver and looks in superclasses.

 - While the method `printOn:` is by itself a hook for the method `printString`, it can also play the role of a template method.
 The method `operatorString` reuses the context created by the `printOn:` method which acts as a template method.
-In fact each time we do a self send we create a hook method that subclasses can specialize.
+In fact, each time we do a self-send we create a hook method that subclasses can specialize.

 ### About hook methods